maxgwalker/NBA-Comparison-Algorithm/README.md

 Kobe Bryant's comparison's are Jerry Stackhouse, Dwyane Wade, and Vince Carter."

+I found the results to be especially useful as a tool to better understand players from past eras who I never got to watch myself.
+For example, after scrolling through the results, I was able to draw comparisons and gained a greater appreciation for players like Jerry Stackhouse and Mitch Richmond.

 ## Only interested in results?
 Go straight to the complete list of results by opening the "Results" file.